Redesign of curbside lane

 Since the constricted space on the apron to the south of runway 10-28 will not accommodate the same number of stands for the new aircraft type, the zone to the north of Dock E was selected for these replacements.

 Waste water from de-icing

 Flughafen Zürich AG uses a globally unique sprinkler system to treat waste water from de-icing operations.
 Following a five-year pilot project, the systems are to be developed to achieve an even higher level of treatment.

 Extension of car park 6 south

-The extension to car park 6 is being built as a replacement for car park 5.
-The project involves extending car park 6 to the south by adding a total of four rows of parking spaces (Comfort Class B) on all floors, providing some 1,300 parking spaces.
+The extension to car park 6 was built as a replacement for car park 5.
+The project involved extending car park 6 to the south by adding a total of four rows of parking spaces (Comfort Class B) on all floors, providing some 1,300 parking spaces.

 Runway 14-32 was commissioned in 1976.
 It was designed to have a service life of 30 years.
 Owing to the heavy use of the main landing runway and the long period of use, the pavement on runway 14-32 was so badly damaged that complete replacement was ncessary.

 Zurich Airport is home to compa-nies that service, maintain and repair aircraft and engines.